OpenHUTB/carla_doc/docs/tuto_content_authoring_vehicles_materials.md

 ![change_orange_peel](img/tuto_content_authoring_vehicles/change_orange_peel
 .gif)

 __Flakes__ - some cars have paint jobs that include flakes of other material, such as metals or ceramics, to give the car a *metallic* or *pearlescant* appearance, adding extra glints and reflections that react in an attractive way to light.
-The flakes parameters allows CARLA to mimic this.
+The flakes parameters allows Carla to mimic this.
 To mimic metallic finishes, it would be

 ![flakes](img/tuto_content_authoring_vehicles/flakes
 .gif)